mehul1337/rockbytesec/README.md

 # Welcome to the RockByte Security Blog

 Welcome to the RockByte Security Blog, where we explore the latest trends, techniques, and best practices in the field of cybersecurity.
-Our goal is to educate and inform both industry professionals and the general public about the importance of cybersecurity and how to protect against cyber threats.
+Our goal is to educate and inform both industry professionals and the general public about the importance of cybersecurity and how to simulate and protect against cyber threats.

 ## Topics Covered
 - Network and Infrastructure Security